Roger Bilodeau, Q.C.

 Since March 2009, he occupies the position of Registrar of the Supreme Court of Canada (SCC).
 The Registrar:

-- heads the overall administration of the Office of the Registrar of the SCC, under the direction of the Chief Justice;
+- heads the overall administration of the Office of the Registrar of the Supreme Court of Canada, under the direction of the Chief Justice;

-- exercises quasi-judicial powers in accordance with the SCC Act and Rules;
+- exercises quasi-judicial powers in accordance with the Supreme Court Act and Rules;

 - administers the Judges Act in regard to its application to the Judges of the SCC; and

-In his capacity as Registrar, he is also a member of the Heads of Court Administration, a national committee which brings together the lead government officials responsible for court services in all Canadian jurisdictions.
-In addition, he is a member of all SCC delegations in regard to the activities and meetings of two (2) international associations of supreme courts (ACCPUF) and Cour de cassation (AHJUCAF) in countries which are members of La Francophonie.
+In his capacity as Registrar, he is also a member of the Heads of Court Administration (HoCA), a national committee which brings together the lead government officials responsible for court services in all Canadian jurisdictions.

 - Date modified: